RodrigoPAml/SoftwareRasterizer/README.md

 # TODO

-- better clipping method (will increase peformance so much)
+- Clipping method for triangles ouside of the camera (will also increase peformance)
-- resolve some issues with distortion and clipping artifacts